8fold/site-joshbruce.com/content/public/web-development/refactoring-re-engineering-and-rebuilding/content.md

 That's a loaded question.
 When we talk about scaling we usually only talk about it in terms of scaling up.
 More code.
 More people.
 And I think those two things are mutually inclusive.
 The more people independently contributing to a codebase, the more code there will be.
 We rarely talk about scaling down though.

-I didn't have a good answer for that question at the time.
+I didn't have a good answer for the when is it appropriate to scale question question at the time.
 I'm not sure I have one now, in fact.
 I think it's appropriate to breathe.
 Scaling up is an inhale and scaling down is an exhale.
 I think it's appropriate to scale in either direction at any time; however, one should favor the exhale.

 But this isn't the article for that I don't think.